 If QlmMaxDaysOffline is set to a specific value, say 5 days, a client who cannot connect for 5 days will continue to run properly until the 6th day.
 On the 6th day, the action specified by the QlmOfflinePeriodExceededAction property will be performed.

-The 3properties mentioned above can be set programmatically or from the Protect Your Application wizard as shown in the screenshots below.
-Remember to regenerate the LicenseValidator class and the xml settings file after modifying these properties.
+The properties mentioned above can be set programmatically or from the Protect Your Application wizard as shown in the screenshots below.
+Remember to regenerate the LicenseValidator class and the XML settings file after modifying these properties.